Mergers Fall Short: Non-merger Channels Required for Galactic Heavy Element Production: Methods

 \subsection{Chemical Evolution Framework with Multiple $r$-process Channels}

 Our chemical evolution model, incorporating multiple candidate $r$-process enrichment channels, builds directly upon the one-zone prescription employed in \cite{HS24}, which in turn follows the approach of \cite{Siegel:2019-Nature}.
 In this framework, the Milky Way is treated as a single, well-mixed reservoir of interstellar medium (ISM).
-The model evolves the abundances of heavy elements over cosmic time by integrating nucleosynthesis yields from astrophysical events convolved with their respective rate over time.
+The model evolves the abundances of heavy elements over cosmic time by integrating the $r$-process yields from astrophysical events convolved with their respective rate over time.
 If the astrophysical events were delayed relative to the SFR, we adopt a delay-time model, which is a power law distribution with minimum delay time ($t_{\rm min}$) and slope ($\alpha$) as parameters (e.g. Eq.
 2 in \cite{Zevin:2022dbo}).
-For a given SFR, delay-time model, and event yields, the model tracks the enrichment history in both $\alpha$ and iron-peak elements, as well as $r$-process elements such as Eu.
+For a given SFR, delay-time model, and yields, the model tracks the enrichment history in both $\alpha$ and iron-peak elements, as well as $r$-process elements such as Eu.

-Key enrichment channels in the baseline model include core-collapse supernovae (CCSNe) and Type Ia supernovae (SNe Ia), mainly contributing to $\alpha$ and iron enrichment, respectively.
+Key enrichment channels in the baseline model include core-collapse supernovae (CCSNe) and Type Ia supernovae (SNe Ia), mainly contributing to $\alpha$ and iron enrichment.
 The $r$-process enrichment is primarily attributed to delayed BNS mergers, but the model is flexible enough to include additional candidate channels such as fast-merging BNS systems and NSBH mergers, as we explore in this work.
-Each $r$-process channel is described by its local event rate, the average event yield, a delay-time model or one that directly follows the SFR without additional parameters needed.
+Each channel is parameterized by a local event rate, per-event $r$-process yield or simply yield, and an evolutionary prescription: it either tracks the SFR directly or is obtained by convolving the SFR with a channel-specific delay–time distribution.
+For comparison with the observed [Eu/Fe]–[Fe/H] trends, we convert the total $r$-process yield of each event into a Eu yield by assuming a fixed $r$-process abundance pattern and adopting the solar $r$-process Eu mass fraction.
+Thus, unless explicitly stated otherwise, ``yield'' refers to the total $r$-process mass, and Eu yields are obtained as a fixed fraction of this quantity.
+In all cases, the underlying SFR is taken to be the cosmic star-formation history of \citet{Madau:2016jbv}.

 The evolution of the ISM, in addition to all the contributions from various channels, is also governed by a mass-loss term due to star formation and Galactic outflows, which scales with the SFR and which was calibrated in previous work \cite{Hotokezaka:2018aui}.
 For CCSNe and SNe Ia, we follow the same rates and yields for iron production as in~\cite{Siegel:2019-Nature}.
 Thus, the only free parameters in our model are for the $r$-process sources.
 Given an arbitrary choice of parameters describing each $r$-process channel, the model produces predictions for the time evolution of abundance ratios such as [Fe/H] and [Eu/Fe].
 It is this [Eu/Fe] versus~[Fe/H] abundance evolution track that we compare with the observed stellar abundance distributions to constrain possible $r$-process enrichment channels.